Carlos Lillo

-Carlos Lillo (born October 2, 1915, date of death unknown) was a Chilean boxer, who competed in the 1936 Summer Olympics.
+Carlos Lillo (October 12, 1915 - October 14, 1964) was a Chilean boxer, who competed in the 1936 Summer Olympics.
 In 1936, he was eliminated in the quarter-finals of the lightweight class, after losing his fight to the upcoming silver medalist Nikolai Stepulov.
 Due to a scoring miscalculation, Thomas Hamilton-Brown was eliminated until the error was discovered several days later.